-The USC Career Center will once again be offering a unique scholarship for undergrads who receive unpaid internships with a non-profit or government organization.
-The USC Dream Dollars Program supports students hoping to gain work experience from an unpaid internship.
+The USC Dream Dollars Program is a unique scholarship for USC undergraduate students who secure unpaid internships with a non-profit or government organization.
+This program supports students hoping to gain work experience from an unpaid internship.
 Students will be selected through an application and interview process.
-All internships must be a minimum of six weeks during the summer.
-The program provides $1,200 for each student.
+All internships must be a minimum of six weeks.
+The program awards a $1,500 scholarship to selected students.

 The USC Dream Dollars Program aims to assist students in financing career exploration in the non-profit and government fields.
 Students will have the opportunity to gain a career development experience through the program.

-Candidates must maintain good academic standing, and be currently enrolled in an undergraduate degree program at USC.
-Candidates must have a graduation date between December 2015 and May 2018.
-Students must have an internship prior to applying for Dream Dollars.
-Please contact the Career Center Internship Programs Office (STU B1) at (213) 740-9105 if you need assistance finding an internship.
+- must have an internship prior to applying for Dream Dollars.
+Please contact the Career Center Internship Programs Office (STU, B1) at (213) 740-9105 if you need assistance finding an internship.

-Applications for Summer 2015 are available online now here and at the Internship Programs Office of the Career Center, STU B1.
-Applications and supporting materials must be completed and returned to the Internship Programs Office by 12:00pm on April 10, 2015.
-Candidates will be notified via e-mail by April 17, 2015 if they are selected for an interview with the USC Dream Dollars Selection Committee.
+Applications and supporting materials must be completed and submitted in connectSC, Job ID#119416, by 12:00 pm on April 7, 2017.
+Candidates will be notified via e-mail by April 14, 2017 if they are selected for an interview with the USC Dream Dollars Selection Committee.

 - Current resume